elizawmeeks/tender-tummies/README.md

 npm install
 ```

-After everything is installed run:
+After everything is installed start grunt, still in your lib folder in your terminal, by running:

 ```
 grunt